-What actually happened is this.
-CAH created its own fake news, backed up by a real potato video and with geniuine, made-up tweets.
-There was no 30″ Super Bowl TV spot – just a YouTube video and a Medium post talking about things that never happened.
+What actually happened is this: CAH created its own fake news, backed up by a real potato video and with fabricated tweets.
+There was no 30″ Super Bowl TV spot.
+Just a YouTube video and a Medium post, talking sincerely about things that never really happened.

 Not only was it a great marketing stunt, it shattered of the barrier between the online and offline worlds, and did it with style.
 Congratulations to all concerned.